Testosterone is the male hormone responsible for sexual function and desire.

 Viagra may not work well for people with low Testosterone levels.
 Your doctor may recommend both Viagra and Testosterone replacement therapy to treat ED.

 Do I have ED or low Testosterone?

 Having low Testosterone is different from Erectile Dysfunction.

 Low T is the insufficient production of the male hormone Testosterone by the testicles.

-Erectile dysfunction is the inability to obtain an erection.
+Erectile Dysfunction is the inability to obtain and maintain an erection.